Metsanpeitto/ror_blog_m5-w1/README.md

 Ror blog is a practical exercise where I have to get familiar with RoR and its basic features.
 ![blog all user posts](./images/blog_user_all_posts.png)

+The app is simple blog where users can create an account and create posts, access to other people posts, and like and comment in them.

 =======

 ## Built With